dannypsnl/dannypsnl.github.io/posts/2018-06-22-error-is-value.md

 })
 ```

 Wait!
-But we need to send the connection to next task without an outer scope variable.
+We need to send the connection to next task without an outer scope variable.
 But how to?
 Now let's get into `reflect` magic.

 ```go
 type ErrorWrapper struct {